IQSS/dataverse-docker/README.md

 ## Dataverse Docker module
-Dataverse repository for running with Docker in Kubernetes and other Cloud services
+Dataverse repository for running with Docker Compose for Kubernetes and other Cloud services

 ### Installation